RESP investments: timing is everything

 Your RESP asset allocation has to reflect your unique needs.

 The example in our chart won’t work for everyone.
 Some advisors will warn against investing too conservatively, especially in the early years of the RESP, because it’s hard to predict how much your children will need.
 “You don’t know for sure what your child is going to do.
-Not only that, but plans change,” says Jamie.
+Not only that, but plans change,” says Michail.

 The point is, everyone is different.
 Some investors will continue with a higher percentage of equities for longer than we’ve suggested.
 For example, if you started your RESP a little later and have less than 17 years, you could continue your exposure to the stock market for longer, while watching closely for any major downturn in the market.
 (But if you’re contributing for a child who is 16 or 17 years of age, you should know that you’ll only receive CESG if a minimum of $2,000 was contributed before the end of the year they turned 15; or a minimum annual contribution of $100 was made for at least four years before they turned 15.)